gamepro110/t-db3-2324nj/notes/ES/car-challenge-report.md

 either option could be used as part of the pid controller.

 as for controlling the distance sensor, this can be controlled using pwm pulse mode.
-that means u only send a pulse at the begining of the pwm signal on the trigger pin and read the resulting pwm signal from the echo pin.
+that means u only send a pulse at the beginning of the pwm signal on the trigger pin and read the resulting pwm signal from the echo pin.
 then after a calculation you get the distance from an obstacle.

-the buttons on the other hand use interrupts, so when the button is pressed an interrupt is triggerd in the cpu.
+the buttons on the other hand use interrupts, so when the button is pressed an interrupt is triggered in the cpu.
-the cpu then executes its interupt handler (corosponding to the correct interrupt) and after which return to where it was before.
+the cpu then executes its interrupt handler (corresponding to the correct interrupt) and after which return to where it was before.
 it is essential that interrupts are short as to not loose track of other time sensitive tasks/threads.
 to keep mine short i only set a bool to true and save how long it has been pressed for on letting the button go.
 after which it can handle the button press whenever it has 'time' outside of the interrupt.